Shia Islam in Afghanistan

 Abul Fazl Mosque in Kabul during construction in 2008, one of the largest Shia mosques in Afghanistan.

 Shia Islam in Afghanistan is practiced by a significant minority of the population.
-According to a 2021 Pew survey, 25% of Afghans followed Shia Islam.
+According to a 2021 Pew survey, 10-15% of Afghans followed Shia Islam.

 Twelvers

-The majority of Afghanistan's Shia Muslim's are the Twelvers, primarily of the Hazara ethnicity.
+The majority of Afghanistan's Shia Muslims are the Twelvers, primarily of the Hazara ethnicity.
 The next-largest Twelvers are the Tajiks (Farsiwan) of the western Herat and Farah provinces.
 Other, far smaller, Afghanistan's Twelver communities include the Qizilbash and the Sadat populations.

 Hazaras

-Hazaras predominantly practice Islam, with most adhering and following to Shi'a Islam.It is possible that most Hazaras adopted Shi'a Islam in the early 16th century, during the initial years of the Safavid dynasty.
+Hazaras predominantly practice Islam, with most adhering and following to Shi'a Islam.
+It is possible that most Hazaras adopted Shi'a Islam in the early 16th century, during the initial years of the Safavid dynasty.

 Persecution

-Between 1888 and 1893, more than half of the Hazara population was massacred under the Emirate of Afghanistan, and they have faced persecution at various times over the past decades.
+Between 1888 and 1893, more than half of the Hazara population was genocided under the Emirate of Afghanistan, and they have faced persecution at various times over the past decades.
 Widespread ethnic discrimination, religious persecution, organized attacks by terrorist groups, harassment, and arbitrary arrest for various reasons have affected Hazaras.
 There have been numerous cases of torture of Hazara women, land and home seizures, deliberate economic restrictions, economic marginalization of the Hazara region and appropriation of Hazara agricultural fields and pastures leading to their forced displacement from Afghanistan.

 Due to its majority Shia population, the Dashte Barchi district in western Kabul is frequently attacked by the Islamic State – Khorasan Province.
 The 2021 Kabul school bombing targeted a girls' school in Dashte Barchi.
 On 6 September 2022, the Human Rights Watch reported that since the Taliban took over Afghanistan in August 2021, the ISIS–K has claimed responsibility for 13 attacks against Hazaras and has been linked to at least 3 more, killing and injuring at least 700 people.
 The Islamic State affiliate has repeatedly attacked Hazaras at mosques, schools, and workplaces.